Uisma Lima

 Uisma Dos Ramos Lima (born 1 February 1993) is an Angolan professional boxer.
-He currently competes in the super welterweight division where he is the current IBO world champion.
+He has held the IBO super-welterweight title.

 Professional career

 Lima vs. McKenna

 After Shakiel Thompson had to withdraw near the day of the fight Lima was a late replacement to fight Irishman Aaron McKenna for the vacant WBC International middleweight title.
-McKenna won the fight and dominated throughtout although he did sustain a cut on his eye in the fourth round and by the tenth round it was almost completely shut.
+McKenna won the fight and dominated throughout although he did sustain a cut on his eye in the fourth round and by the tenth round it was almost completely shut.

 Lima vs. Matevosyan

-Lima produced a big upset when he travelled to Germany and stopped Armenian Haro Matevosyan in the tenth round.
+Lima produced a big upset when he travelled to Germany and stopped Armenian Haro Matevosyan in the 10th round.
 Matevosyan defended well early on but offered nothing offensively.
 As the fight progressed he got slower and tired too badly so his corner pulled him out.
 With the win, Lima claimed the IBF inter-continental super welterweight title.

 Lima vs. Bhatti

-Lima claimed the biggest win of his career by beating unbeaten and defending champion Indian Sukhdeep Singh Bhatti on points to claim the IBO super welterweight world title.
+Lima claimed the biggest win of his career by beating unbeaten and defending champion Indian Sukhdeep Singh Bhatti on points to claim the IBO super-welterweight title.
 Despite being a big underdog Lima dominated from start to finish.

+Lima vs. Koopman

+Lima defended his title against Shervantaigh Koopman at Emperors Palace in Kempton Park, South Africa, on 31 May 2025, winning by ninth round stoppage.

+Lima vs. Ennis

+He faced Jaron Ennis for the vacant WBA interim super-welterweight title at the Wells Fargo Center in Philadelphia, USA, on 11 October 2025.
+Lima was knocked to the canvas twice before the fight was stopped inside two minutes of the first round.